gifale95/BERG/source/tutorials/Adding_New_Models_to_Nest.rst

             Input stimulus array.
 Typically has shape (batch_size, channels, height, width) for image stimuli, but requirements vary by model.
         **kwargs
-            Additional model-specific parameters for response generation.
+            Additional model-specific parameters for in silico response generation.

         Returns
         -------
         np.ndarray
-            Simulated neural responses.
+            Simulated in silico neural responses.
 Shape depends on your model's output.
         """
         # Validate stimulus
         if not isinstance(stimulus, np.ndarray) or len(stimulus.shape) != 4: